friends-ce-3-group/capstone-documentation/README.md

 # The GoodGreets Company

 ## Company Profile
 Established in 2023, The GoodGreets Company was set up to bring joy to the hearts of family, friends and colleagues with the simple act of sending a card.
+A user who wishes to send a card, can access the website and select a card design from a list of pre-loaded pictures.
+The user fills in the details of the recipient and schedule a date for the card to be sent.
+Thereafter, the user will be given a link to share for others to sign the card.
+The user could also upload a preferred picture of theirs to be used as the card design.

 ## Team Members
 - Low Chee Meng